|Trail Features:||Waterfalls, Fall Hike|

 Directions to Trailhead:

 The October 2008 issue of Backpacker Magazine listed their top 10 most dangerous hikes in America.
-The list was developed using casualty statistics as a result of lightning, altitude, extreme weather and drowning, among several other measures.
+The list was developed using casualty statistics as a result of lightning, altitude sickness, extreme weather and drowning, among several other measures.

-Some of the trails you would naturally suspect to be on the list were all there, such as the Bright Angel Trail in the Grand Canyon, Mt.
-Washington in New Hampshire, and the Mist Trail up to Half Dome in Yosemite.
+Many of the trails you would naturally suspect to be on the list were all there, such as the Bright Angel Trail in the Grand Canyon, Mt.
+Washington in New Hampshire, as well as the Mist Trail, which leads up to Half Dome in Yosemite.
 However, one trail that caught me by surprise was none other than Abrams Falls.
-The magazine ranked this pathway as the ninth most dangerous trail in the country as a result of high exposure to drowning and hypothermia hazards.
+The magazine ranked this pathway as the ninth most dangerous trail in the country, mainly as a result of high exposure to drowning and hypothermia hazards.
 The article cited 29 deaths on this trail since 1971 as a result of water related accidents.

-"All sorts of unknown hazards lie at the bottom of our streams and waterfalls," warns former park spokesman, Bob Miller.
-Strong currents beneath the falls have swept capable swimmers into hidden traps, while many unsuspecting hikers have fallen into the cold water after slipping on slick rocks.
+"All sorts of unknown hazards lie at the bottom of our streams and waterfalls," warned former Great Smoky Mountains National Park spokesman, Bob Miller.
+The articles states that strong currents beneath the waterfall have swept capable swimmers into hidden traps, while many unsuspecting hikers have fallen into the cold water after slipping on slick rocks.

-The path from the Cades Cove valley floor to the waterfall weaves around the ridges that predominate in this area, all the while roughly following Abrams Creek.
-It traverses through pine-oak forest along the ridge tops, and hemlock and rhododendron forests closer to the creek.
+The path leading from Cades Cove to the waterfall weaves around the ridges that predominate in this area, all the while roughly following Abrams Creek.
+The route traverses through pine-oak forest along the ridge tops, while passing through rhododendron and hemlock forests closer to the creek.
 To me, I think this is arguably one of the most scenic forest hikes in the Smokies.

 At roughly nine-tenths of a mile from the trailhead you'll begin to notice several downed trees alongside the trail.
 In April of 2011 a massive tornado, categorized as an EF-4 with maximum wind speeds ranging between 165 and 170 miles per hour, and an estimated maximum path width of one mile, ripped through the western end of Cades Cove and downed more than 4500 trees in the area.
 As a result, the Abrams Falls Trail was closed for a month as crews worked to clear trees blocking the path.
 In all, more than 33 miles of trails were severely impacted by the tornado.
 Based on the initial damage reports for this trail I expected to see a lot more downed trees, however, the visible impact along the trail itself is fairly insignificant.

-Although Abrams Falls is only 20 feet high, the large volume of water rushing over the cliff more than makes up for its lack of height.
+Although Abrams Falls is only 20 feet high, the large volume of water rushing over the sandstone cliff more than makes up for its lack of height.
 In fact, Abrams Falls is the most voluminous waterfall in the park.
-Although the long, deep pool at its base is very picturesque and inviting, swimming here is extremely dangerous due to strong currents and an undertow.
+Although the broad, deep pool at its base is very picturesque and inviting, swimming here is extremely dangerous due to strong currents and the presence of an undertow.

-The waterfall and the creek are named after a Cherokee chief by the name of Oskuah, who later adopted the name Abram (or Abraham) whose village once stood several miles downstream.
+Both the waterfall and the creek are named after a Cherokee chief by the name of Oskuah, who later adopted the name Abram (or Abraham).
+His village once stood several miles downstream from the waterfall.